IPvZero/Ansible-RESTCONF/README.md

 ----------------------------------------------------------------------------------------------------
 ### REQUIREMENTS
- The lab was conducted on using CSR1000v images running ```Cisco IOS XE Software, Version 16.11.01b``` from my CML-P license.
+ The lab was conducted using CSR1000v images running ```Cisco IOS XE Software, Version 16.11.01b``` from my CML-P license.

  My Ansible workstation is Ubuntu on WSL with the following installations - see ```requirements.txt```